pa1945/auto_deploy/frontend/README-orig.md

 ## Connecting to Backend

 During build, CRA will import the backend API url from `API_URL` which you can use via `process.env.API_URL`.
 To change the value of this locally, add that as an environment variable and set it to whatever you need.
 You can also create a `.env` file, of course.

 Example:

 ```
 API_URL=http://localhost:3030
 ```
-PA: Run
-frontend $ export API_URL=http://localhost:3030
-And, Run the backend
-utils $ docker-compose up -d	# docker-compose Database

 ## Relative Paths in HTML